Men deported by US to Eswatini in Africa will be held in solitary confinement for undetermined time

-CAPE TOWN, South Africa — (AP) — Five immigrants deported by the United States to the small southern African nation of Eswatini under the Trump administration's third-country program are in prison, where they will be held in solitary confinement for an undetermined time, a government spokesperson said.
+CAPE TOWN, South Africa — (AP) — Five immigrants deported by the United States to the small southern African nation of Eswatini under the Trump administration's third-country program are being held in solitary confinement in various prisons for an undetermined time, a government spokesperson said.

 The men, who the U.S. says were convicted of serious crimes and were in the U.S. illegally, are citizens of Vietnam, Jamaica, Cuba, Yemen and Laos.
 Their convictions included murder and child rape, the U.S. Department of Homeland Security said, describing them as "uniquely barbaric."